startwind/forrest-directory/README.md

 # Official Forrest Directory

-This is the official directory with all registered repository for the [Forrest CLI tool](https://github.com/startwind/forrest)
+This is the official directory with all registered repository for the [Forrest CLI tool](https://github.com/startwind/forrest).

 ## Repositories maintained by us

 - `forrest-linux` - This repository contains all Linux commands for the basic usage of the command line.
 No expert commands are in here.
 [See the plain repository](repositories/forrest-linux.yml)

-- `forrest-php`
+- `forrest-php` - This repository contains every PHP CLI command that is needed for professional PHP development.
+[See the plain repository](repositories/forrest-php.yml)